How B2B Websites Are Making Personalized Content Recommendations With AI

 Conversely, how much revenue could you make if your site was more like Netflix, offering up micro-personalized content recommendations that actually help each visitor get relevant information and lead them towards a sale?

-Artificial intelligence paired with a new class of data is spurring this kind of transformation in B2B websites right now.
+AI in content marketing paired with a new class of data is spurring this kind of transformation in B2B websites right now.

 And it’s doing so in two big ways.